History of AFC Ajax: First renaissance and 1980s

 After leaving the club in June 1983 after a conflict with President Harmsen, Cruyff returned once again in June 1985 as the team's new manager.
 His attacking tactics were immediately illustrated in his first active season, where Ajax ended the season with a goal difference of +85, and 120 goals in total of which 37 were from Ajax's new star player, Marco van Basten.
-Despite this, Ajax finished only as runners-up in the league to PSV twice in a row in 1985–86 and 1986–87.
+Despite this, Ajax finished only as runners-up in the league to PSV consecutively in (1985–86 and 1986–87).
 Despite the lack of domestic league success, however, Cruyff's Ajax won the 1987 Cup Winners' Cup, beating East German club Lokomotive Leipzig.
 Ajax then reached the Final again in the following season, losing out to KV Mechelen.

 Cruyff departed prior to the second Cup Winners' Cup Final largely as a result of the declining results on the domestic front.
 With most of the 1980s' stars such as Vanenburg and Ronald Koeman in the summer of 1986 leaving to rivals PSV Eindhoven, and Van Basten, Rijkaard and Silooy in the summer/autumn of 1987 also leaving to other countries in Europe, Ajax once again declined.
 They continued to compete for the title with PSV in subsequent years, who became the dominant club in European and Dutch football, matching Ajax's 1972 achievement of a continental treble in 1988.
 Negative aspects of the period 1988 from 1991 were the fraud-case in 1989 and a year-long ban from European competition in 1990–91 following an incident whereby a fan threw an iron bar at the Austria Wien goalkeeper during a UEFA Cup tie in the 1989–90 season.
 Under new manager Leo Beenhakker, who before had been assistant-coach (1978-1979) and manager (1979-1981) at Ajax, Ajax went on to win the championship race with PSV in 1989/90, almost also winning the league again in 1990/91, but narrowly losing-out to PSV.